jthies/dcse-summerschool/lab1/README.md

 on a shared-memory system (i.e., a multi-core CPU).
 You will use OpenMP parallel loops and tasks to parallelize this important numerical algorithm.

+**Caveat:** This is a very simple algorithm that is not numerically stable unless the matrix has large values on the diagonal.

 ## What you will practice here

 - understanding block-wise algorithms for dense linear algebra